2012 FAI Cup

-The 2012 FAI Senior Challenge Cup, also known as the 2012 FAI Ford Senior Cup, was the 92nd season of the national football competition of the Republic of Ireland.
+The 2012 FAI Senior Challenge Cup, also known as the 2012 FAI Ford Senior Cup, was the 92nd season of the national football competition of Ireland.
 The winners of the competition earned spots in both the second qualifying round of the 2013-14 UEFA Europa League and the 2013 Setanta Sports Cup.

 A total of 40 team competed in the 2012 competition, which commenced on the weekend ending on 1 April 2012.
 The teams entered from the 2012 League of Ireland Premier Division and First Division received byes into the second round stage.
 Four non-league clubs also received byes to the second round.
 The remaining 12 teams entered at the first round stage.
 These teams are composed of the sixteen clubs, which reached the fourth round of the 2011–12 FAI Intermediate Cup.
 The cup was won by Derry City.

 Teams

 Calendar

 The calendar for the 2012 FAI Cup, as announced by Football Association of Ireland.